Rainbow Bridge (pets): Authorship

+Having been circulated widely around the world, the prose poem's original authorship was uncertain.
+William N. Britton claimed in 1994 that it was told to him by a Native American shaman, and Wallace Sife, head of the Association for Pet Loss and Bereavement, believed it was a variation of his poem "All Pets Go to Heaven."

-However, American author Paul Koudounaris, a member of The Order of the Good Death published an article in February 2023, in which he detangled the history of the poem and provided proof, including the original handwritten manuscript of the text, which make it clear that the author is Edna Clyne-Rekhy, who wrote it as a teenager in Scotland in 1959 to mourn the death of her dog Major.
+However, American author Paul Koudounaris, a member of The Order of the Good Death, published an article in February 2023, in which he detangled the history of the poem and provided proof, including the original handwritten manuscript of the text, which make it clear that the author is Edna Clyne-Rekhy, who wrote it as a teenager in Scotland in 1959 to mourn the death of her dog Major.
+Koudounaris found Clyne from a stray third-hand reference online.
 The article explained that she had originally considered the Rainbow Bridge to be private and kept it to herself.
 But she had typed out copies to give to friends, who were moved by the words and passed them on.
 But since these copies lacked her name, the Rainbow Bridge eventually became disconnected from its author.
-Eventually it was introduced to the American audience in 1994 when Dear Abby, the largest circulation newspaper in the United States, printed it in its entirety, but unattributed.
+Eventually it was introduced to U.S. readers in 1994 when "Dear Abby", an advice column with a wide newspaper circulation, printed it in its entirety, but unattributed.
 It then became a staple in pet mourning circles, and later popular on the internet.

 A Washington Post reporter opines that: "It is, in free verse form, 'Chicken Soup for the Soul' for an exploding $69 billion pet care industry."